orbforge/orb-docs/docs/setup-sensor/podman.md

 1. Once the Orb container is running, it should start broadcasting its presence on your network.
 2. Open the Orb app on your phone or personal computer (which must be on the same network).
 3. Your new Podman-based Orb sensor should be automatically detected and appear in the app, ready to be linked to your account.
 Follow the prompts in the app to link it.
-4. **Alternatively**, run the command `podman exec -it orb-sensor /app/orb link` from your podman host.
+4. **Alternatively**, run the command `podman exec -it orb-sensor /app/orb link` from your Podman host.
 This command generates a link to register the Orb sensor with your account.
 Copy and paste the link into your browser to complete registration.

 Congratulations!
 Your Orb sensor is now running as a Podman Quadlet, monitoring your network.